 What to see in La Rochelle

 Getting into the town centre is easy from La Rochelle airport.
 As you leave the airport departure area, turn right and walk about 20 metres and there you'll find a covered bus stop on the same side of the road.
 From Monday to Saturday, the number 7 bus goes into the town roughly every 30 minutes, and the journey takes about 20 minutes.
 The final stop is at the Place de Verdun right in the centre of La Rochelle.
-In the summer of 2015 the fare is 1.30 Euros one way.
+The fare is roughly 2 Euros one way.
 Very cheap.
 On Sundays the bus service is less frequent and it is the number 47 - if you are travelling on a Sunday, make sure you check the timetable because there is a gap in the afternoon of about 2 hours when there is no service at all.
 There are lots of taxis outside the airport too, they arrive when a flight is scheduled to touch down.

 What to do in La Rochelle